Cohegen/llama4-from-scratch/Notes/embeddings.md

 Below is an image of the embedding matrix.
 Each word corresponds to a specific vector, where each has no reference to its context.
 It is the role of the attention block to update a word's vector with its context (further details about attention block is present in the `attention_mechanism.md`file).

 ![Output Example](../assets/10-embeddingmatrix.png)

+## Positional Encoders
+Positional encoding provides info about the order of tokens in  a sequence, i.e where a specific word is positioned in a sentence.
+A fixed positional encoding vector is added to each words's embedding.
+There various type of postional encoding, for example relative,absolute and rotary positional encoding.